pablo-git8/frequentist_inference_with_python/README.md

 - [x] The concept of a sampling distribution of a test statistic, particularly for the mean
 - [x] How to combine these concepts to calculate a confidence interval

-The first notebook included in the repo (`frequestist-inference_exercises.ipynb`) includes basic esercises involving the points mentioned above and the second notebook (`frequestist-inference_exercises.ipynb`) will exemplify the same but with a mini case study using data from the [Sample Insurance Claim Prediction Dataset](https://www.kaggle.com/datasets/easonlai/sample-insurance-claim-prediction-dataset) downloaded from [Kaggle](https://www.kaggle.com/).
+The first notebook included in the repository (`frequestist-inference_exercises.ipynb`) includes basic esercises involving the points mentioned above and the second notebook (`frequestist-inference_exercises.ipynb`) will exemplify the same but with a mini case study using data from the [Sample Insurance Claim Prediction Dataset](https://www.kaggle.com/datasets/easonlai/sample-insurance-claim-prediction-dataset) downloaded from [Kaggle](https://www.kaggle.com/).

 <p align="center">
 	<img src="https://miro.medium.com/max/1080/1*DduZ4juRGz9n_E8o-MbMWQ.png" alt="300" width="400"/>